olivemckenzie2003/nosql-challenge/README.md

 NoSQL_setup_starter.ipynb was opened in jupyter notebook

-These are all the libraries which are necessarty to run the code in file NoSQL_setup_starter.ipynb
+These are all the libraries which are necessary to run the code in file NoSQL_setup_starter.ipynb

 # mongoimport --type json -d uk_food -c establishments --drop --jsonArray establishments.json
 # Import dependencies